gregoryhornyak/discord_bot/README.md

 This bot was designed on Linux, meaning the setup is optimised for Linux distros.

+The repository uses **python venv**, which needs to be initialised beforehand, and the required packages installed inside.

+A brief tutorial on setup is available [here](setup.md).

 ---

 ## Components

-The core app, reading the inputs, dealing with the database and responding to the user.
+The core app, reading the inputs, and responding to the user.

-The database manager, handling the storing and retrieving actions.
+The database manager, handling the storing and retrieving actions when dealing with the database(s).

-The F1-API, a python package fetching the F1 race data.
+The F1-API - a python package - fetching the F1 race data.

 ---